aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     enderpearl,state,Whether enderpearls can be used
-    chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/region teleport`` command is used with the region name spawn,location,The location to teleport to when a player dies within the region teleport-message,string,The message issued to players that are teleported with ``/region teleport``
+    chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/region teleport`` command is used with the region name spawn,location,The location to spawn or teleport to when a player (by default member) dies within the region teleport-message,string,The message issued to players that are teleported with ``/region teleport``

 .. tip::